-BACKGROUND: The success of antiretroviral therapy (ART) has led to dramatic changes in causes of morbidity and mortality in HIV-infected individuals.
-As chronic diseases rates have increased in HIV+ populations, modifiable risk factors such as obesity have increased in importance.
+Background: The success of antiretroviral therapy (ART) has led to dramatic changes in causes of morbidity and mortality in HIV-infected individuals.
+As chronic disease rates have increased in HIV-positive populations, modifiable risk factors such as obesity have increased in importance.
 Our objective was to evaluate factors associated with weight change among patients receiving ART.
-METHODS: ART-naïve patients initiating therapy at the University of Alabama - Birmingham 1917 HIV/AIDS Clinic from 2000- 2008 were included.
-Body Mass Index (BMI) was categorized as: underweight (<18.5), normal weight (18.5-24.9), overweight (25-29.9) and obese (≥30).
+Methods: ART-naive patients initiating therapy at the University of Alabama, Birmingham 1917 HIV/AIDS Clinic from 2000 to 2008 were included.
+Body mass index (BMI) was categorized as: underweight (<18.5), normal weight (18.5-24.9), overweight (25-29.9) and obese (≥30).
 Linear regression models were used to evaluate overall change in BMI and factors associated with increased BMI category 24 months following ART initiation.
-RESULTS: Among 681 patients, the mean baseline BMI was 25.4 ±6.1; 44% of patients were overweight/obese.
-At 24 months, 20% of patients moved from normal to overweight/obese or overweight to obese BMI categories.
-Greater increases in BMI were observed in patients with baseline CD4 count <50 cells/µl (3.4 ±4.1, P<0.01) and boosted protease inhibitor use (2.5 ±4.1 P=0.01), but did not account for all of the variation observed in weight change.
-CONCLUSIONS: The findings that almost half of patients were overweight or obese at ART initiation, and 1 in 5 patients moved to a deleterious BMI category within 2 years of ART initiation are alarming.
+Results: Among 681 patients, the mean baseline BMI was 25.4 ±6.1; 44% of patients were overweight/obese.
+At 24 months, 20% of patients moved from normal to overweight/obese or from overweight to obese BMI categories.
+Greater increases in BMI were observed in patients with baseline CD4+ T-cell counts <50 cells/ml (3.4 ±4.1; P<0.01) and in those on boosted protease inhibitors (2.5 ±4.1; P=0.01), but did not account for all of the variations observed in weight change.
+Conclusions: The findings that almost one-half of patients were overweight or obese at ART initiation and that 1 in 5 patients moved to a deleterious BMI category within 2 years of ART initiation are alarming.
 ART therapy provides only a modest contribution to weight gain in patients.
-Obesity represents a highly prevalent condition in patients with HIV infection and an important target for intervention.
+Obesity represents a highly prevalent condition in patients with HIV infection and an important target for intervention. ©2012 International Medical Press.